-This operating manual contains instructions for operation of the equipment, together with QMC Instruments Ltd. test performance data, against which our guarantee is given as stated above.
-The user is advised to read this document carefully prior to operation of the detector system and is reminded that our guarantee will be invalidated if the equipment is damaged through misuse
+This operating manual contains instructions for operation of the detector system, together with QMC Instruments Ltd. test performance data, against which our guarantee is given as stated above.
+The user is advised to read this document carefully prior to operation of the detector system and is reminded that our guarantee will be invalidated if it is damaged through misuse.

+Signed Date

+Dr. Ian Rycroft

-Signed Date Ken Wood - Director, QMC Instruments Ltd.
+Ken Wood Director, QMC Instruments Ltd.